 Don’t give up on yourself just because you’re noticing changes.
 Pause and take more breaths if needed, but don’t stop altogether.
 Remember, the only way you’ll improve is if you practice consistently.

-Work with a Speech Therapist Today
+Work with a Online Speech Therapist Today

 The Parkinson’s speech therapy exercises outlined above are a great place to start if you feel that your speech skills (or your loved one’s speech skills) are starting to decline.
-But, you’ll see the greatest benefits if you also work with a trained speech therapist.
+But, you’ll see the greatest benefits if you also work with a specialized speech therapist.